btactic-oo/unlimited-onlyoffice-package-builder/README-BUILD-NEWER-VERSIONS.md

 - An onlyoffice build GNU/Linux machine (**BUILDM**)
 - An onlyoffice installed machine thanks to official repo packages (**ONLYM**)

+## Find an replace

+Make sure to download this document, make a copy of it and edit it.

+Now you can find and replace the following:

+- Find `acmeoo` and replace it to your Github organisation/user.
+Example: `scriptkiddy`.
+- Find `tacme` and replace it to your branding (no spaces or fancy characters).
+Example: `looney` .
+This will be used for both Git tags and Debian package suffix.
+- Find `oobuilder` and replace it to your docker enabled user.
+Example: `lobuilder` .

 ## Github - Fork time

+### Github - Create organisation or user

 First of all you need to create a Github account/user, a Github organisation, or reuse your existant Github account/user.

-Please notice that this new/reused account/user/organisation will be called `acmeoo` in this document.
-Feel free to download this document locally and find `acmeoo` in it and **replace it to your own new/reused account/user/organisation**.

 ### Login onto your Github account